- About FABEC

 On 14-15 May 2019, FAB Central Europe and FAB Europe Central organised a research workshop on Fragmentation in Air Traffic Management taking place in Budapest, Hungary.
 The conference was held in partnership with the FSR Florence School of Regulation and the German Aviation Research Society (GARS).

-There is also a document available that serves as a compilation of the key messages and all the papers provided.
+There is also a hardcover book available that serves as a compilation of the key messages and all the papers provided.
 If you would like to order a free copy, please, send us an email: ruediger.mandry[at]dfs.de.